Settlements

 Subcontractor Agreements

 Section titled “Subcontractor Agreements”Subcontractor agreements are made between our company and an external entity that performs specific tasks or services within the project.
-The conditions of cooperation entered into the system will allow for smooth and clear settlement of agreements with subcontractors.
+The terms of cooperation entered into the system will allow for smooth and clear settlement of agreements with subcontractors.

 REMEMBER: If there is no project in the system yet that is to be associated with the “Subcontractor Agreement,” create a record of this project in the “Contracts → Projects” section.